ufal/cpp_builtem/README.md

 - clang on OS X
 - tdm-gcc on Windows (either cmd.exe or sh shell)
-- Visual C++ on Windows (either cmd.exe or sh shell) Some other combinations probably work too (i.e., gcc on OS X or clang on Linux).
+- Visual C++ on Windows (either cmd.exe or sh shell)

 The C++-Builtem also contains several (cross)compilers for Linux.
 For every (cross)compiler, there are instructions (or scripts) how to